 You can also wire in a switch of some type to turn the power on/off, but being that I'm lazy, I simply plug and unplug the cord.

 That's all there is to it!
-Rather then shell out $300-$400 for a pyrometer, you can easily build your own for less then $75!
+Rather then shell out big bucks for a prebuilt pyrometer, you can easily build your own for much less!